While I was at it, I checked whether she was here too.

 And, right on schedule, Jayden froze under her glare.

-With my reputation buried somewhere under the academy foundations, if anything went wrong, I'd always be suspect number one.
+With my reputation buried somewhere beneath the academy's foundation, if anything happened, I'd always be the prime suspect.

-"I will introduce myself again," she said, turning to the board.
+"I will introduce myself again," she said, turning toward the board.
 "Almona Donner.
-You may call me Professor Mona; it's easier.
-I am the professor responsible for the [Basilisk Class].
-Three other classes exist in your year: [Phoenix Class], [Dragon Class], and [Pegasus Class].
+You may call me Professor Mona if that is easier.
+I am the professor in charge of the [Basilisk Class].
+The three other classes in your year are the [Phoenix Class], the [Dragon Class], and the [Pegasus Class].
 Do not think too hard about the naming sense.
-They are simply the names of mythological creatures that appeared centuries ago on our continent.
+They are merely names of mythological creatures that once appeared on this continent.
 Some still exist.
-We chose them mainly to distinguish each class."
+We simply use them to distinguish each class."

 Mona wrote the class names on the board with a squeak of marker.

 "Each year is divided into four classes.
-There are twelve classes in the academy in total.
-This division exists partly to make our work as teachers manageable, but the main purpose is to create a 'war' between you."
+Since there are three years in the academy, that makes twelve classes in total.
+This division exists partly to make our work as teachers easier, but the main purpose is to create a kind of 'war' between you."

-"In the end, you're all from the same promotion," she continued.
-"But rivalry between classes is meant to instill competition.
-Compete, improve, and push each other forward, academically, physically, and personally."
+"In the end, you all belong to the same promotion," she continued.
+"But this rivalry between classes is meant to create competition.
+Compete, improve, and push one another forward.
+Academically, physically, and personally."

-It worked, I had to admit.
-Alfred was already plotting how to make the Dragon Class number one.
-Maybe he took it too far, but it forced group cohesion.
-He never would've bothered talking to Ronald if the guy's behavior and scores didn't drag down the class ranking.
+Alfred had already started planning how to make the Dragon Class come out on top.
+Maybe he took it too seriously, but it did force group cohesion.
+Under normal circumstances, he never would have bothered trying to rein Ronald in if the latter's behavior and grades didn't affect the whole class.

 "Class Points," Mona said, writing again.
 "Also called Royal Eden Points."

-"There is a point system based on all your results.
-By 'results,' I mean exam grades, participation, behavior, and performance in 'activities.'
-You can also gain bonus points if you successfully join one of the three main academy organizations."
+"There is a point system based on your overall performance.
+By that, I mean exam scores, participation, conduct, and performance in academy activities.
+You may also earn bonus points by successfully joining one of the academy's three main organizations."

 "Mr. Rayena."

-"Oh, right, I was getting to that," Mona said with a small nod.
+"Oh, yes.
+I was getting to that."
+Mona nodded.

-"The activities are what you might call clubs.
-There are various clubs to entertain you and help you train.
-Based on your performance, you can earn additional Royal Eden Points for both your class and yourself, since there is also an individual ranking.
-There are clubs for almost everything, so don't worry, it's not just dance or literature.
-Airbike racing or Sky-Ball will likely interest many of the boys."
+"The activities are essentially clubs.
+There are many of them in this academy.
+Some exist for entertainment, some for training, and most do both.
+Depending on your performance, you may earn bonus Royal Eden Points for both yourself and your class.
+Since there is also an individual ranking, those points matter a great deal.
+There are clubs for all kinds of interests, so do not worry.
+It is not only dance or literature.
+Airbike racing or Sky-Ball, for example, will likely interest many of the boys."

 "Hey, Edward, I bet you want to join the dance club," Jayden muttered.